Marker-Inc-Korea/AutoRAG/docs/source/nodes/generator/openai_llm.md

 ### 1. Auto-truncate prompt

-Sometimes, prompt might exceed token limitation of model.
+Sometimes, prompt might exceed a token limitation of the model.
 It will occur server-side error, and all your answer results will be gone.
 To prevent this, `openai_llm` module truncate prompt to the max length of gpt model.